About first meetings with disability professionals

 - Give yourself plenty of time to get to the meeting so that you’re not flustered or rushed when the meeting begins.

-- Take someone with you – just let the professional know in advance.
+- Take someone with you – but let the professional know in advance that you’ll be bringing a support person.

 Bringing your child to the meeting